Activated zero-error classical communication over quantum channels assisted with quantum no-signalling correlations: Zero-error communication over quantum channels

-Here, $P_{AB}$ denotes the projection onto the support of the Choi-Jamio\l{}kowski matrix of $\cN$, which is uniquely determined by the space $K$.
-Then by the regularization, the no-signalling assisted zero-error capacity is
+Here, $P_{AB}$ denotes the projection onto the support of the Choi-Jamio\l{}kowski matrix of $\cN$, which is uniquely determined by the non-commutative bipartite graph $K$.
+Due to this fact, we will not distinguish between the notations $\U(\cN)$ and ${\U}(K)$ in the rest of this paper.

-For the classical-quantum (cq) channel, the non-commutative bipartite graph is called cq-graph.
-The one-shot no-signalling assisted zero-error capacity is the solution to the following SDP:

-Moreover, the asymptotic no-signalling assisted zero-error classical capacity of a cq-channel is equal to the semidefinite (fractional) packing number first suggested by Harrow \cite{Duan2014}: